nerzh/slim_form_object/README.md

 ## to read the [WIKI](https://github.com/woodcrust/slim_form_object/wiki) with images about slim form object

-p.s. and give me star if you like it :)

 # Installation

 Add this line to your application's Gemfile: